Looking to buy a house. Here’s how I managed to knock £30K off the asking price for my house in Brighton – follow my tips and tricks!

-I called my friendly electrician to come round to quote for a potential rewire.
+I paid a local electrician to come round to quote for a potential rewire.
 Eek.
 It appears a rewire is the least of my problems!
 When unscrewing the plug socket off the back wall, water trickled out, so the house might have a bit of a damp problem.
 Further inspection showed that the old window in the bathroom had been leaking down through the floorboards, down into the kitchen and behind the oven.

 This means the walls of the kitchen and bathroom might need to come off.
 The kitchen and bathroom is dated, but I was prepared to live with it.
 Now they will need to be ripped out, and maybe the joists between the floors are rotten.
 Put this on top of a rewire, damp in the bedrooms, rotting windowsills, a boiler dating back to the 90s, plus a staircase that wouldn’t pass building regs… this house is looking like a money pit.